TBmo7/empowered-convos-marketing-1/README.md

 # empowered-convos-marketing-1
-Marketing Page for Empowered Conversations
+Marketing Page for Empowered Conversations.
+First crack at a front end, using Figma to plan everything out.